Audi Q4 e-tron

 The Audi Q4 e-tron is a battery electric compact luxury crossover SUV produced by Audi.
-It is based on Volkswagen Group's electric MEB platform and is the fourth fully-electric model in the Audi e-tron series after the Audi e-tron, e-tron GT and Q2L e-tron.
+It is based on Volkswagen Group's electric MEB platform and is the fourth fully-electric model in the Audi e-tron series after the Audi Q8 e-tron (formerly Audi e-tron), e-tron GT and Q2L e-tron.
 Production began in March 2021, with the production version being unveiled in April 2021.

+The Q4 e-tron is also notable for being the first Audi to be produced in Zwickau since the pre-war era of the company; the town being the original founding location of both the historic Audi company and its predecessor - Horch - before they were merged into Auto Union in 1932.

 Overview

 The Q4 e-tron was first shown as a near-series concept vehicle at Geneva Motor Show in 2019.
 Positioned in what Audi calls the "heart of the market", the compact SUV segment, its length of 4.58 m is slightly shorter than that of the Audi Q5, although Audi claims that the Q4 e-tron offers comparable interior space.
 With 86 cm, the front overhangs are relatively short, allowing for a wheelbase of 2.76 m while maintaining more compact overall dimensions.

 Much of the exterior design such as the spoilers in front of the front wheel arches, the rear spoiler or the bars below the headlights was introduced with vehicle aerodynamics in mind.
 The Q4 e-tron achieves a drag coefficient of 0.26 in the Sportback version, which is worsened to 0.28 for the regular roofline model.
 Wheel sizes between 19 and 21 inch are offered.

 Optional features include an augmented reality head-up display and an 11.6 in infotainment screen, which can be controlled via voice commands.

 The boot (trunk) holds 520 L of space, which is extended to 1,490 L when folding down the second row seats (40:20:40 split) whereas the Sportback versions obtain 535/1,460 L.